Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Background Summary

-Part of our group started running citizen science research initiatives to study pedestrian mobility in urban contexts \cite{Gutierrez2016}.
-The first initiative tracked participants via a mobile app while wandering through an open space in one of the largest parks in Barcelona (Spain).
+In 2012, some of the authors started running citizen science research initiatives to study pedestrian mobility in urban contexts under the name of Beepath experiments.
+The first initiative tracked participants via a mobile app while wandering through an open space in one of the largest parks in Barcelona (Spain) \cite{Gutierrez2016}.
 Participants were attending to the local science festival, and several stands sparse within the park were attracting their attention.
-Data collected allowed us to provide a general modeling framework to analyze reactive and context-dependent factors \cite{Gutierrez2016}.
+Data collected allowed us to provide a general modelling framework to analyse reactive and context-dependent factors in a peer-reviewed academic journal \cite{Gutierrez2016}.
 Several activities were planned to increase public involvement in the research.
 They included different scientific/technology literacy activities to explain to participants how their data was collected and what was the general purpose of the research.
 When the participants finished their exploration, personalized reports were shared with each participant, and an aggregated analysis was publicly presented while preserving the participant's privacy.